ShZil/network-utilities/Scanner/README.md

 Now it's time to test it out, and debug the inevitable bugs.

 [15:01] First up, forgot to add the boolean argument to `popup`.

+[15:03] Secondly, configuring a configurationless scan doesn't show a warning.